 Welcome to Peel Urbanscapes, your destination for discussions about social inequality and urban politics in the Peel Region and Greater Toronto Area.
 Some of the topics featured deal with issues of food, housing, gentrification, law and the criminal justice system.

 This blog developed out of a course on Urban Politics and Ethnographic Writing (SOC410) at the University of Toronto Mississauga (UTM).
 It has continued as part of two courses: Research Projects in Sociology as well as in Criminology, Law and Society (SOC439; SOC440).
-These courses, taught by Professor Hae Yeon Choo and Professor Sida Liu, provides students with the opportunity to conduct advanced research.
+These courses, taught by Professor Hae Yeon Choo (previously), Professor Sida Liu and Professor Kristin Plys provide students with the opportunity to conduct advanced research.
 The primary goal is to give students a chance to get hands-on experience in doing empirical research, while also reflecting on the relationship between theory and methods.
 The blog provides students with a space to share their research with the public.

 Professor Hae Yeon Choo will provide guidance to students throughout their research process, and is well equipped to do so given that her research centers on gender, transnational migration, and citizenship to examine global social inequality.
 In her empirical and theoretical work, she employs an intersectional approach to social inequalities, integrating gender, race, and class in her analyses.
 Her recent book Decentering Citizenship: Gender, Labor, and Migrant Rights in South Korea (Stanford University Press, 2016) offer an account of how inequalities of gender, race, and class affect migrants’ practice of rights through a comparative study of three groups of Filipina women in South Korea—factory workers, wives of South Korean men, and hostesses at American military camptown clubs.